AlexJ2006/VehicleInformation/VehicleInfo/## Topics to include in assessment.md

 Will I lose out on marks if I don't use this?
 If so, I will put this in somehwere to show I can use it.

 10) Profiling and Performance

+NEED TO DO...

+Check that the color scheme has been used in the same way across the whole program (changing the colour of certain texts) Add some staff and admin users to their respective data sets Ensure that the command line arguments work properly

+Use Parallel execution
+When we use the single core we can use the cache.
+If you have a large number of data, the parallel execution is definitely much faster than the single core.

+Storing and loading the binary file takes less time Furthermore, it is much more secure
+At the start of the program, we read the data.
+When the program is terminated, we write all the data.
+Video Presentation, can mention.